 What I saw (and heard) was not a viscious dog, but a starving dog.
 His bark was one of desperation, not malice.
 The dog was about 20 pounds underweight.
 I immediately entered the back yard and started petting and talking to the dog.
-I was told by the Realtor his na
+I was told by the Realtor his name was Brutus.

 By the end of the inspection, my heart was won over.
 I opened up the back door to my truck, and he jumped in.